SnowdenWintermute/customWeatherApp/readme.md

+﻿## Weather of the Future

-﻿Welcome to "Weather of the Future", an openweathermap api app.
+### Welcome to "Weather of the Future", an openweathermap api app.

 TECHNOLOGIES USED:
 - HTML